microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/driveitem_createuploadsession.md

 |Delegated (work or school account) | Files.ReadWrite, Files.ReadWrite.All, Sites.ReadWrite.All    |
 |Delegated (personal Microsoft account) | Files.ReadWrite, Files.ReadWrite.All    |
 |Application | Sites.ReadWrite.All |

-> **Note**: The Files.ReadWrite.All application permission is not yet supported on this API.
-Full support is planned soon.

 ## Create an upload session